ibm-cloud-docs/power-iaas/at-events.md

-For a list of locations where {{site.data.keyword.powerSys_notm}} services are enabled to send events to IBM Cloud Logs, see [IBM Cloud services that generate Activity Tracker events](/docs/activity-tracker?topic=activity-tracker-cloud_services_locations&interface=cli#cloud_services_locations_power-iaas).

-{{site.data.keyword.at_short}} can have only one instance per location.
-To view events, you must access the web UI of the {{site.data.keyword.at_short}} service in the same location where your service instance is available.
-For more information, see [Launching the web UI through the IBM Cloud UI](/docs/activity-tracker?topic=activity-tracker-launch){: external}.

-## Activity tracker sample response format
+## {{site.data.keyword.logs_full_notm}} sample response format
 {: #at-response-sample}

-The new response format that is used in activity tracking adheres to the CADF (Cloud Auditing Data Federation) standard.
+The response format that is used in {{site.data.keyword.logs_full_notm}} adheres to the CADF (Cloud Auditing Data Federation) standard.
 Hence, auditing events can be collected and routed in a standardized format, ensuring consistency and interoperability across different cloud platforms.

 The CADF standard is significant in auditing security in cloud environments.
 It defines a comprehensive event model that includes the necessary information for certifying, managing, and auditing the security of applications and services in the cloud.
 {: note}

-The following code snippets show the differences between the old and new activity tracker response format.
+The following code snippet shows the response format.

-`New response format`
 ```json
 {
     "logSourceCRN": "crn:v1:bluemix:public:power-iaas:us-east:a/xxxxxxxxxxxxxxxxxxxx:yyyyyyyyyyyyyyyyyyyyyy::",